Morfly/pendant/README.md

 ```

 ### Write files to file system
-Each function demonstrated above returns an instance of a file builder.
+Each function demonstrated above returns a `FileContext` instance that serves as a file builder.
 In order to write it to file it must be first built using `build()` function.

 ```kotlin
 val file = builder.build()